fd008/Term-Tracker/README.md

 3. Describe (suggested length of 1–2 paragraphs) how you overcame each  challenge discussed in part F2.
 4. Describe (suggested length of 1–2 paragraphs) what you would do differently if you did the project again.
 5. Describe how emulators are used and the pros and cons of using an emulator vs. using a development device.

-G. Acknowledge sources, using APA-formatted in-text citations and references, for content that is quoted, paraphrased, or summarized.

-H. Demonstrate professional communication in the content and presentation of your submission.